-You could buy a handful of candy for a penny, and for twenty-five cents you could get a burger complete with the trimmings.
+You could buy a handful of candy for a penny, and for 25 cents you could get a burger complete with the trimmings.

 I came from a broken home, which often resulted in my being carted off to different parts of the country on short notice to live in various faraway places including New Jersey and Hawaii.
 I got used to the term new kid, and because I was forced into being a loner because of the many moves we made, I was lonely much of the time; and because I had an artistic streak I retreated into my private world of cartooning.
 In fact, growing up, it was my dream to one day become a professional cartoonist.

-Now it was the sixties, and kids my age were trying to get a handle on all these dreams going up in smoke.
-Like millions of other teens, I thought I could, we could, change the world.
-Never trust anyone over thirty, now a cliche to describe the mind set of the generation, rang true for me, too.
+Now it was the sixties, and kids my age are trying to get a handle on all these dreams going up in smoke.
+Like millions of other teens, I thought I could—we could—change the world.
+Never trust anyone over thirty, now a cliché to describe the mindset of the generation, rang true for me, too.

 As did so many others of my generation, I bought into the idea that drugs might contain some of the answers I was looking for, so I could truly find myself.
 It seemed that everyone was doing drugs and that drugs were actually being celebrated in our culture.
 Love beads.
 Flower power.
 Long hair.
 Peace symbols.
 Psychedelic prints.
 Bell-bottom jeans.